 Doctor of Ministry for Students with an M.A.

 Complete your degree in 3 - 5 years

 The degree program culminates with the doctoral project in which students will make a significant contribution to the practice of ministry.

-Taught by world-class Wheaton faculty and guests who are leading scholars and practitioners
+The courses in the D.Min. program are taught by world-class Wheaton faculty and guests who are leading scholars and practitioners.

-Attend intensive in-person classes for one week in spring and fall and complete the remaining work and study through distance learning.
+Students attend intensive in-person classes for one week in spring and another week in fall and complete the remaining work and study through distance learning.
 Students entering with an M.A. will also have online classes during the summer semesters.